Futures rise ahead of jobless claims data; drugmakers extend fall

 At 6:40 a.m.
 ET, Dow e-minis were up 48 points, or 0.14%, S&P 500 e-minis were up 7.75 points, or 0.19%, and Nasdaq 100 e-minis were up 48.75 points, or 0.36%.

-Among other companies, International Business Machines Corp (IBM.N) rose 0.4% as it introduced what it says is the world's first 2-nanonmeter chipmaking technology for faster computing. read more
+Among other companies, International Business Machines Corp rose 0.4% as it introduced what it says is the world’s first 2-nanonmeter chipmaking technology for faster computing.

-Uber Technologies Inc (UBER.N) fell 3.6% as it signaled it would pay drivers more to get cars back on the road and disclosed a $600 million charge to provide UK drivers with benefits. read more
+Uber Technologies Inc fell 3.6% as it signaled it would pay drivers more to get cars back on the road and disclosed a $600 million charge to provide UK drivers with benefits.

 Our Standards: The Thomson Reuters Trust Principles.